 Factors Walk: Lower Level

-Moving on from the mid-level to the lower level of Factors Walk…this is weirdly my favorite section!
+Moving on from the mid-level to the lowest level of Factors Walk… this is weirdly my favorite section!

 Enslaved individuals used to transport cotton bales out to the docks from this area, but these days you’ll mainly find service industry workers hauling wheelbarrows of ice into Wet Willies.